 Tetracyclines (of which Doxycycline is a type) are the most commonly prescribed forms of oral antibiotics for acne treatment.
 Doxycycline helps control the spread of Propionibacterium Acnes, which is the bacteria responsible for causing acne.
 Additionally, the chemical makeup of doxycycline helps reduce inflammation and relieves the redness and swelling from extreme breakouts.
 This medication will not help to treat non-inflammatory acne (eg: blackheads).

-Cases with severe acne outbreaks; like papules, postules, nodules and cycts can benefit from this treatment.
+Cases with severe acne outbreaks; like nodules and cycts can benefit from this treatment.
 When acne treatment becomes difficult with usual medicines, Doxycycline is prescribed by a doctor.
 Doxycycline must be taken only under the monitored guidance of a dermatologist as it has certain risks.
-It must not be given to some people with certain conditions:

 - Pregnant women cannot ingest this medication as it can harm the development of the fetus.